SrajalDixit/AmulGPT/README.md

 ## Features / Tech Stack

 - **Ollama 3.2 (1B parameters)** – Local language model powering responses.
+- **LangChain** – Orchestrates the RAG (Retrieval-Augmented Generation) pipeline for combining document retrieval with generative AI.
 - **WSL (Windows Subsystem for Linux)** – Provides an easy Linux environment for running the project.
-- **Docker Containers** – Allows running the project in a single click with all dependencies preconfigured.
+- **Docker Containers** – Run the project in a single click with all dependencies preconfigured.
 - **Gradio** – Interactive web UI for chatting with AmulGPT.
 - **Pinecone** – Vector database for fast semantic search and RAG-based responses.

 ⚠️ Note : The model may hallucinate sometimes due to weak prompts or model limitations.